OUR WORKING GROUPS

 • Collecting information on complaints cases about bad transposition of the EIA Directive or about breaches in its application.

-The Law Working Group meets once or twice a year.
-Its coordinator Francesca Carlsson, Policy Manager for Environmental Law and Justice, Lead on Trade and Due Diligence, is on maternity leave until October 2023.
-In her absence you can contact Frederik Hafen, Senior Policy Officer for Environmental Democracy.
+The Law Working Group meets once or twice a year and is coordinated by Francesca Carlsson, Policy Manager for Environmental Law and Justice, Lead on Trade and Due Diligence.

 13Nanomaterials